hicelery/commerce-all/README.md

 I used AI to create a project checklist to ensure I had considered all bases, and serve as a project status checker.
 I created initial HTML boilerplates from wireframes, thought this did require manual intervention, as this created a large amount of redundant functionality that could be present on an e-commerce website, but was not needed for the scope of my project.

-Test pack creation was augmented - I defined a test suite and asked AI to expand coverage: to create tests for missed edge cases; alongside validating the created tests were behaving as expected.
+Test pack creation was augmented - I defined a test suite and implemented initial unit tests for models, views, and forms; before using Claude Haiku to expand coverage and create tests for missed edge cases, including minor stress testing.
+Again using Claude, I created a testing exit summary report to better describe the scope and success of the test suite.
+This mimicked working with an external QA team, who have separation from code creation and can be more analytical and penetrative when creating test suites.

 In future I would continue to use custom agent prompts, and boilerplate creation.
 I would ensure that any feature creation would include the full workspace in requests and use premium request models to ensure the largest amount of context and reduce code that doesn't interact well with the existing codebase.

+Unit test creation through AI was a very impactful addition, and greatly increased coverage as there were many cases I had not thought to test.
+It is worth noting that it would create unused variables and sometimes invalid tests, so in future I will place hard limits on the number of generated tests (e.g 50 tests per app) to reduce the amount of manual intervention needed.

 ## References